jcasman/new-era/README.md

 ## My Suggestions

-Sort of taking all the good information under the Resources section abouve into account -- and sort of not -- here are my Top 3 suggestions, so far:
+Sort of taking all the good information under the Resources section above into account -- and sort of not -- here are my Top 3 suggestions, so far:

 * Yuubun - 優文 - Elegant Learning
 * Kenkaku - 健鶴 - Healthy Crane